ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Siren's Legacy.*** You know the *shape water* cantrip.
 Once you reach 3rd level, you can cast *charm person* with this trait, and once you reach 5th level, you can cast *invsibility* with it.
 Once you cast a spell of first level or higher with this feature, you cannot cast it again until you finish a long rest.
 Charisma is your spellcasting ability for these spells.

 <div class='descriptive'>

 ##### Male Half-Fey
 The majority of half-fey take on their mothers gender.
 A very small percent of half-fey are male.
 In some fey societies and courts, male half-fey are ill omens and seen as bad luck incarnate.
 These courts may go so far to hunt them and blame plagues and droughts on their existence.

 </div>

-\page

 ## Saurial
-Distant lands have exotic races not commonly found throughout the lands.
+Distant lands have exotic races not commonly found throughout the explored world.
 Saurial are a grouping of races that come from these far realms.
 They call no place entirely their own, and spend most of their lives as adventurers, nomads or something in between.

 Saurial have an innate desire to explore and seek out wonder wherever it lies.
 Some become fascinated with history, desperate to find clues of their true origin while others dedicate themesleves to understanding the other races.